-Marble tiles are sensitive to acidic based cleaning products so it is important to use only alkaline based cleaning solutions when cleaning marble.
-Do not use any type of acidic based cleaning products on marble as these acidic cleaning products will damage and etch the marble tile surface.
+Marble tiles are sensitive to acidic based cleaning products so it is important to only use alkaline based cleaning solutions when cleaning marble.
+Acidic based cleaning products will damage and etch the marble surface.
 It is also important to only use an alkaline cleaning product designed for cleaning stone tiles.
-Some alkaline cleaning products not designed for cleaning stone tiles can dull the finish of polished marble tiles.
+Many non-tile specific alkaline cleaners can be caustic to marble and dull the polished finish of the marble.

 Do not use any type of steel wool or extremely abrasive pads that will surely scratch the soft marble surface.
 Only a soft white scrub pad should be used when cleaning marble tiles.
 After you have emulsified the dirt and contaminates with the cleaning solution and a soft scrub pad then you can use a mop to rinse away all the remaining dirt and excess cleaning solution from the marble tile surface.
 Then dry the surface with a towel or clean cloth to obtain a streak free shine.

 After you have cleaned your marble tile surface you may notice that the grout is still not as clean as you had hoped for.
 With marble tiles the grout can be extremely difficult to get clean.
 Often times narrow unsanded grout lines are used in marble tile installations and this type of grout can be extremely difficult to get clean.
-No acidic product should be used on the grout and excessive scrubbing of the grout lines could damage the marble surface.
+No acidic product should be used on the grout and excessive scrubbing of the grout lines could damage the surrounding marble tiles.
 It may be necessary to re clean the grout lines with the alkaline cleaning solution.
-If the grout lines still do not come clean it may be necessary to remove the dirty grout and regrout the marble tile grout to restore the grout to its new looking condition.
+If the grout lines still do not come clean it may be necessary to remove the stained grout and regrout the marble tile grout to restore the grout to its new looking condition.

-You may also notice that your marble tile surface has lost its polished appearance and become dull and lifeless.
+You may also notice that the surface of your marble tiles has become dull and lifeless.
 It may look dirty but it actually may have become scratched, worn and dull over time and may need to be polished.
 A stone restoration professional should be called to use diamond pads to polish the surface of the marble.
 Scratches and etch marks in the marble can only be removed with diamond polishing pads and a trained professional.
 If you try to polish your marble yourself you run the risk of permanently damaging the surface of your marble.